Master of Deceit: How Yogi Bhajan Used Kundalini Yoga for Money, Sex and Power

 Jessica Canter’s parents sent her away at the age of two to live with a family at the Washington D.C. ashram.
 Throughout her childhood and teenage years, she was shuffled to Phoenix, Arizona and Espanola, New Mexico and finally to boarding school in India.

-“Oh my god, the pressure was harsh,” Christa Houser said.
+“Oh my god, the pressure was harsh,” Christa Houser told me.
 “They would bring mothers up in front of hundreds of people and relentlessly pressure them until they said yes and agreed to send their kids to India.”
 She said she’d “never experienced peer pressure like that” in her life.

 John Lamenzo recalls an instance when in 1983 approximately 153 children of Yogi Bhajan followers boarded a flight to Amritsar, India.
 He too was pressured into sending his daughters away.